wernsey/rengine/DEVNOTES.md

 ## Game

+Allow the using of bitmap cursors.

+`SDL_ShowCursor()` should also be exposed to Lua, so that the cursor can be enabled when entering GUIs and then disabled again afterwards.

+**FIXME** I couldn't get this working. `SDL_ShowCursor()` just didn't work, and I can't explain why:

+The cursor should be toggleable on a per-state basis.
+You may want to display the cursor in menus, but not in the game proper.
+The global `show-cursor` in the `mouse` section of `game.ini` should control whether or not the cursor is shown, but then every state should also have a `show-cursor` configuration.

 ~~The scheme of pushing/popping states has some implications on the save game system.
 And on the sprite system I intend to add later.~~